JoergFiedler/freebsd-vagrant-box-aws/README.md

 ### Usage

-The box format that AWS provider requires consists of exactly two files which are provided as a zipped tar archive.
+The box format that AWS provider requires consists of exactly two files which are provided as a tar archive.

 1. Vargrantfile
 2. metadata.json